- How To Put Weight On A Diabetic Cat?

 You need to understand your diabetic cat’s needs according to its health, weight, level of being diabetic, and taste.

 4. Set The Time For Feeding Your Diabetic Cat

-Leaving out the food bowl for grazing whenever they want is not a good solution for weight gain in diabetic cats.
-Instead, coordinating the meals with their insulin dosing is essential.
-The meals timed with the insulin doses help absorb the calories when the peak insulin is active.
+Leaving out the food bowl for grazing whenever they want is not a good solution for weight gain in diabetic cat weight gain.